bhyamy/FinalCSProject/README.md

 ### Verbosity for error handling or data viewing
 If you want to see the errors occurring or data transferred during runtime run the command with one of the following flags '-v' or '--verbose'.

-## Logger
-During runtime the data received and the decisions made are saved in a buffer that will be converted to a text file at the end of every experiment.
-Please notice that it will be saved as *exp_time-CURRENT_DATE* even if the program collapsed.

 ###### Additional details
 More information regarding the flow of the program, such as architechture and object relations, will be provided in a separate file.